xuyh971205/1md031_18_students/README.md

 8. Use another device to check what is happening at `<your IP address>:3000` (for this you may need to adjust your computer's firewall to allow connections to Node)

 That should be enough to get started.
 Happy tinkering!

+## Checklist

+Before you submit your lab code, make sure you have solved all the mandatory tasks.
+[This checklist](checklist.md) helps you to keep track of the tasks.